georgetown-cset/patent-hybrid-clustering/archive/README.md

 This folder stores all the experiments and files created in the development of the hybrid patent clusters.

+There are three categories of work here:
+1. Work used in determining which techniques or models should be incorporated into the final clusters.
+This often includes code for techniques or models that weren't ultimately incorporated, but which we tested for this purpose.
+It also includes cost analyses, comparisons of various techniques to determine the best option, and similar.
+2. Work used to build our initial clustering.
+This is in the archive because we reserve the core repository for the clustering update code -- as this is what is actively in use.
+However, this is important to retain so that we can recluster in the future.
+3. Work used to analyze our clustering and evaluate its quality (including visualizing the clustering).
+This is key code to understand how we evaluate the clustering, but is not needed for the actual cluster update process.

 What is included:

 ###[cpc_codes](archive/cpc_codes)